Mooney's Bay Park

 Mooney's Bay Park is a public park in Ottawa, Ontario, Canada, on the Rideau River.
-Its main entrance is on Riverside Drive, opposite Ridgewood Avenue, but it can also be accessed from Hog's Back Road.
+Its main entrance is on Riverside Drive, opposite of Ridgewood Avenue, but it can also be accessed from Hog's Back Road.

 Mooney's Bay Park has a beach, picnic areas, a children's playground, the Sue Holloway Fitness Park, and is the site of the Terry Fox Stadium.
 Located at 2960 Riverside Drive, year-round activities are available such as swimming in the waters of the Rideau River, biking along paths that can take riders as far as the downtown core, and cross country skiing.
 A ski school is available, as are indoor change rooms.
-Since 2012, like all city parks and beaches, Mooney's Bay Park is regulated by a bylaw which prohibits smoking on the entire beach and park property.
+Since 2012, like all city parks and beaches, Mooney's Bay Park is regulated by a bylaw which prohibits smoking on all beach and park property.

 In the summer, Mooney's Bay Beach is one of the City of Ottawa's four supervised beaches.
 The city's Parks, Recreation and Cultural Services Department set up a swimming area, which is supervised by trained lifeguards from 12pm-7pm each day, from the third week in June until the third week in August.
 From mid-May until early September, volleyball nets can be rented per hour or for the day and stand-up paddleboards (SUPs) can be rented by the hour.
 This can be done from beach and lifeguard staff.
 After rainfalls, swimming is often prohibited due to excessive bacteria.
 The City of Ottawa posts water quality results on its websites and signs are posted when swimming is unsafe.

 Many wedding parties have their photos taken by the arched wooden bridges with weeping willows as a backdrop in the spring and summer months.
 Mooney's Bay is also home to Pirate Adventures, an interactive pirate-theatre cruise.
 Baja Burger Shack is a licensed bar and grill at Mooney's Bay.
 Mooney's Bay Park has been adopted by the Omicron-Pi chapter of Kappa Sigma fraternity.